Sophie Christiansen

-Sophie Margaret Christiansen, CBE (born 14 November 1987) is an English equestrian who has competed in four successive Paralympic Games.
+Sophie Margaret Christiansen (born 14 November 1987) is an English former equestrian who competed in four successive Paralympic Games.
 In 2012 and 2016 she gained three gold medals at the Paralympics.
 In 2008 she won two gold medals and a silver at the Beijing Paralympics whilst studying for a master's degree in mathematics at Royal Holloway, University of London.
-She works as a software developer at investment bank, Goldman Sachs and as a disability campaigner.
+She works as a software developer at investment bank Goldman Sachs and as a disability campaigner.
 She qualified for the postponed 2020 Summer Paralympics but had to drop out due to her horse not being fit.

 Early life

 Christiansen was born two months prematurely with cerebral palsy and suffered from other health problems including jaundice, blood poisoning, a heart attack and a collapsed lung.
 At the age of six she began horse riding as a form of physiotherapy at her local Riding for the Disabled Association (RDA) group.

 Competition

 In 2016, Christiansen gained three gold medals at the Paralympics in Rio on Athene Lindebjerg.
 She contested the freestyle, scoring 79.7%, and individual championship dressage grade I, the classification grade for severely disabled athletes, and was part of the gold medal-winning team competition, along with Natasha Baker, Anne Dunham and Sophie Wells.

 London 2012 also saw her win three gold medals at the home Games, in the grade 1 individual championship, freestyle and team competition on her horse Janeiro 6.
 Christiansen contested the team gold medal with teammates Debbie Criddle, Lee Pearson and Sophie Wells.
 Christiansen won gold in the freestyle with a personal best score of 84.75% finishing 5.75% ahead of her closest rival."
 She was Britain's first triple gold medallist at the London Paralympic Games.
 In honour of her achievements at the London 2012 Games, the Royal Mail painted a postbox gold for each of her gold medals in her original hometown of Sunningdale, on the campus of her University and in her hometown at the time of Maidenhead.
 Her horse Janeiro 6 also got a postbox painted gold in Fulmer, Buckinghamshire, near where she trained at South Bucks RDA.

 In 2008, Christiansen represented Great Britain at the Summer Paralympics.
 The equestrian events were not held in the host city Beijing but instead took place at the Olympic Equestrian Centre in Hong Kong.
 Competing in her second Games, she again contested the freestyle and individual championship dressage events at grade 1 and was part of the British quartet in the team dressage.
 Riding Lambrusco III, she won an individual gold medal in the freestyle and silver in the championship dressage.
 In the team open Christiansen, with teammates Lee Pearson, Anne Dunham and Simon Laurens won her second Paralympic gold medal.